 Best ball can be played using 2-, 3- or 4-person teams.
 Each player on the team plays his or her own golf ball throughout the round, and on each hole the low score - or "best ball" - of the group serves as the team score.
-Player A gets a 5, B gets a 4, C gets a 6, D gets a 6, then the team score for that hole is 4, because the low score of the group was B's 4.
+For example: On the first hole, Player A gets a 5, B gets a 4, C gets a 6, D gets a 6, so the team score for that hole is 4, because the low score of the group was B's 4.

 Best ball is usually played as stroke play with the total score added up at the end of the round.
 It can be played as match play, but best-ball match play with more than 2-person teams results in a lot of halved holes.

 But a 2-person best ball match play competition is quite common, and is also known as Four Ball.
 Four ball is one of the formats used at the Ryder Cup and other prominent team cups in pro and amateur golf.

 When using 3- or 4-person teams, it's almost imperitave to apply handicaps so that the weaker players will be able to contribute.